CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

     ![](./media/ss-71.png)

-    >Persistent Agent Management via Azure AI Foundry:
+    >Persistent Agent Management via Microsoft Foundry:
-    >- The AIProjectClient connects to your Azure AI Foundry project, enabling the script to list, find, or create persistent agents that live within the Foundry environment instead of running locally.
+    >- The AIProjectClient connects to your Microsoft Foundry project, enabling the script to list, find, or create persistent agents that live within the Foundry environment instead of running locally.

     >Reusability of Existing Agents:
     >- Before creating a new agent, the function checks if an existing "Enterprise-FinanceAgent" already exists.